 The aim of the Program Molecularly Targeted Therapy (MTT) is to produce the data packages that are required to plan and conduct molecularly informed clinical studies based on the best possible evidence from preclinical research and on reverse translation of insights derived from studying patients treated with molecularly targeted therapies.

 Being closely interlinked with the discovery of novel mechanisms and model development in the Programs Exploitation of Oncogenic Mechanisms (EOM) and Molecular Diagnostics, Early Detection and Biomarker Development (MDEB), specific expertise and preclinical datasets are contributed by MTT in preparation of clinical proof-of-concept (POC) trials.
 Within the DKTK translational circle, MTT therefore focuses on later stage development, validation and application of therapeutic and diagnostic strategies.
 MTT integrates internationally leading study groups, a portfolio of molecularly stratified clinical trials and established precision oncology programs within the DKTK.
-For the next research period MTT will pursue four main lines of research
+In MTT, the following main lines of research are being pursued:

 - Rational combination therapy strategies focusing on pediatric and hematologic malignancies (leukemias and lymphomas)